isomerpages/mti-osir/_resources/Frequently Asked Questions/Requests for Approval.md

 <br>Where conditional approval is granted, the conditions attached would be
 determined on a case-by-case basis.&nbsp;</p>
 <p></p>
-<p>Parties can seek reconsideration from the Minister within 14 days after
+<p>Parties can seek reconsideration from the Minister within 14 calendar
-his decisions; after which, they may appeal to a Reviewing Tribunal within 30 days after the reconsideration outcome.</p>
+days after his decisions; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration outcome.</p>
 </div>
 </details>
 <details class="isomer-details">